jo-robles/MechaCar_Statistical_Analysis/README.md

 * Is the slope of the linear model considered to be zero?
 Why or why not?

 To further evaluate this, we can take a look at our p-value which is calculated as 5.35e-11.
-In short, since this is greatly less than our cutoff value of p-value of .05, we can state that our results are statistcally significant and must reject the null hypothesis.
+In short, since this is greatly less than our cutoff value of p-value of .05, we can state that our results are statistically significant and must reject the null hypothesis.
 Therefore, since we understand that a slope of 0 for our linear model would be considered to support the null hypothesis, we consider that our slope of our model is not considered to be 0.

 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not For this question, we can simply take a look at our adjusted R-Squared value which equals .6825 - or, in other words - roughly 69% of our data fits the model we have here.
 We can make a reasoned guess that our linear model does predict mpg with some degree of confidence however, we would need to further clarify our measures of effectiveness.
 That is, we must simply understand and define our understanding of what it means to be effective for this analysis.
 Would 69% be considered effective?
 It's tough to say but as it stands right now, it's close.